richbodo/VectorKnowledgeBase/docs/api_specification.md

 # PDF Processing API Specification

 ## Base URL
-The API is accessible at: `https://vector-knowledge-base-RichBodo.replit.app`
+The API is accessible when you deploy your instance from: https://github.com/richbodo/VectorKnowledgeBase

 The application is deployed using Replit's deployment service which automatically handles HTTPS and domain mapping.
 No port number is needed in the URL as Replit handles the port forwarding internally.